AlexsLemonade/2020-july-training/workshop/posting-error-example.md

 <p>We use the <b>Cancer Data Science Slack</b> for communication.
 If you haven't yet joined Cancer Data Science Slack, you will need to follow the [set up procedures described here](../virtual-setup/slack-procedures.md).

-During and after the workshop, we encourage you to post your coding questions to your Slack training channel!
+During and after the workshop, we encourage you to post your coding questions to your Slack training channel.
 But, asking questions about code in such a way that others can readily help you can be tricky and is a skill itself!

-Here we've laid out some guidelines for posting your question so that your peers and the CCDL team will more readily be able to help you reach a solution!
+Here we've laid out some guidelines for posting your question so that your peers and the CCDL team will more readily be able to help you reach a solution.
 Following these guidelines will take more time but it will increase your chances of getting speedier responses that more adequately help you resolve your error!

 **Overall your posted code question should include:**